Ski patrol team

 Skiing can be enjoyed in many ways.
 At ski areas you may see people using alpine, snowboard, telemark, cross country and other specialized ski equipment, such as that used by disabled or other skiers.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below and share with other skiers the responsibility for a great skiing experience.

-• Always stay in control and be able to stop or avoid other people or objects.
+- Always stay in control.
+You must be able to stop or avoid people or objects.

-• People ahead of you have the right of way.
-It is your responsibility to avoid them.
+- People ahead or downhill have the right of way.
+You must avoid them.

-• Observe all posted signs and warnings.
-Keep off closed trails and closed areas.
+- Keep off closed trails and out of closed areas.

 Skiers and riders should be advised that a green circle, blue square or black diamond trail at one area is not necessarily the same as a similarly rated trail at another area.
 The system is a relative system that is only valid at this area.
 Skiers and riders should work their way up, beginning with the easiest trails no matter what their ability level may be, until they are familiar with the trails at the area.

-KNOW THE CODE.
+KNOW AND OBEY THE CODE.
 IT’S YOUR RESPONSIBILITY.

 This is only a partial list.
 Be safety conscious.
 Officially endorsed by the National Ski Areas Association.